AlpsMonaco/GamepadExt/README.md

 ## WHY???
 Don't you like enjoying splendid view of 3A games???
-Looking at the game character walking in the game without controlling a gamepad (afk) would be a nice thing.
+Looking at the game character walking in the game without controlling a gamepad or keyboard (afk) would be a nice thing.

 ## Keymap
 F1 -> auto walk.